Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 7.1 Universal Applicability

-Bitcoin Deposits serves users across the entire economic spectrum:
+Bitcoin Deposits serves depositors across the entire economic spectrum:

 Dynamic Rebalancing: